CSCfi/csc-user-guide/docs/cloud/moving-into.md

-## When to migrate to K8s
+## When to migrate to Kubernetes

-When considering migrating your services from Pouta to k8s, it’s important to consider the relative strengths of each platform.
+When considering migrating your services from Pouta to Kubernetes (k8s), it’s important to consider the relative strengths of each platform.
 Both Pouta and Kubernetes-based platforms, such as Rahti, are Cloud Computing platforms, but there are some important differences.
 Virtual machine based services, like cPouta, are classified as Infrastructure-as-a-Service (IAAS) cloud services.
 Kubernetes on the other